-Administrative forbearance for federal student loans not end on January 31st, 2021, payments to resume in February.
+Administrative forbearance for federal student loans to end on October 1st, 2021.

 All of the extensions have included the waiver of all interest on student loans held by the Department of Education and halted the collection of federal student loan debt.
 Non-payments (for those already enrolled in income-driven repayment plans) have also “counted” toward the 120 required payments for the Public Service Loan Forgiveness program, totaling 10 months.